-It is such kind of reluctance that usually leads to the creation of unhealthy and risky work-environment.
+It is such kind of reluctance that usually leads to the creation of unhealthy and risky work environment.

-Enforcing discipline measures
+Enforcing discipline values

-It would be a blatant lie to state that all employees may only comply with the work ethics without necessarily facing disciplinary action.
+It would be a blatant lie to state that all employees may only comply with the ethics without necessarily facing disciplinary action.
 The best thing to do is to ensure that all the disciplinary policies enshrined in the code of ethics are enforced accordingly to any offender irrespective of their position or rank in the organization.

 If in any case, you do not have enough time for doing this, you can as well delegate the duty to the head of department or supervisor.
 But at the same time ensure that you understand the documentation and grounds for such punishment just in case an employee decides to sue you for taking such action.

-This way, others will be able to see and recognize how serious the organization is in regards to enforcing the code of conduct hence learn from there and consequently improve the overall employees’ behavior across the board.
+This way, others will be able to see and recognize how serious the organization is in regard to enforcing the code of conduct hence learn from there and consequently improve the overall employees’ behavior across the board.

-If you want to get the best out of your employees in regards to improved work morals, you need to empower them from time to time.
+If you want to get the best out of your employees in regard to improved work morals, you need to empower them from time to time.
 Empowerment involves quite a good number of issues, and one of them is training.

-Organize for training seminars where you invite experts to educate them on how about dealing with problems.
+Organize training seminars where you invite experts to educate them on how about dealing with problems.
 You can also send them to seminars conducted outside the organization and give them a chance to share what they have learned with other employees who didn’t attend the seminar.
 It helps greatly, especially when it comes to changing the attitude and boosting the energy levels of employees.